youngboy/engine-docs/source/setup-node.md

 }));
 ```

-### Using express-graphql
+### Using Express-Graphql

-Using Apollo Tracing with Express GraphQL requires these additions to your server code:
+Using Apollo Tracing with Express-GraphQL requires these additions to your server code:

 ```
 import {